We challenge you to read 100 books before graduating high school! Sign up at dekalblibrary.beanstack.org to register.

 There is no required list of books to read, but we do have a fantastic list of recommendations here.
 We encourage you to read books that are appropriate for your age and to read across genres and formats.
 Challenge yourself, but also have fun!
 E‑books and audiobooks count!
 Graphic novels and manga count!
 Want to read Moby Dick?
 Go for it, but remember it only counts as one book.

 Yes!
-You can download a PDF to print out if you prefer a paper log sheet.
+You can download a log to print out if you prefer paper.
 Download printable logs for 100 Books Before Graduation.

 No, while we encourage re-reading your favorites, this challenge will require you to read 100 different books.